-We cannot assure you that we will receive any proceeds in connection with securities offered by us pursuant to this base prospectus.
-Unless otherwise provided in the applicable prospectus supplement, we intend to use the net proceeds from the sale of our securities by us under this base prospectus for general corporate purposes, including clinical trials, research and development expenses, and general and administrative expenses.
+We cannot assure you that we will receive any proceeds in connection with securities offered by us pursuant to this prospectus.
+Unless otherwise provided in the applicable prospectus supplement, we intend to use the net proceeds from the sale of our securities by us under this prospectus for general corporate purposes, including preclinical and clinical trials, research and development expenses, and general and administrative expenses.
 We will set forth in the applicable prospectus supplement our intended use for the net proceeds received from the sale of any securities by us.
-Pending the application of the net proceeds, we intend to invest the net proceeds generally in short-term, investment grade, interest bearing securities.
+Pending the application of the net proceeds, we intend to invest the net proceeds generally in high quality, short-term, interest-bearing securities.